 John Templeton, whom Money magazine called "arguably the greatest global stock picker of the century," famously said that "the best time to invest is when you have money."
 That's because, in the end, time matters more than timing.

-So, if you have the money, now's a great time to invest.
-And Stock Advisor can help you find the right places to do it; the service's picks are collectively beating the S&P 500 by more than 44 percentage points.
+So if you have the money, now's a great time to invest.
+And Stock Advisor can help you find the right places to do it; the service's picks are collectively beating the S&P 500 by some 45 percentage points.
 Click here for a free 30-day trial.

 This article was originally published on July 19, 2006.
 It has been updated.

 Tim Hanson and Brian Richards have "Janie's Got a Gun" stuck in their heads, for no apparent reason.
-They do not own any companies mentioned.
-Palm is a Motley Fool Stock Advisor pick.
-The Fool has adisclosure policythat would mock and deride the Energizer bunny.
+They both own shares of Whole Foods.
+Whole Foods, Netflix, and bebe are Motley Fool Stock Advisor picks.
+The Fool has a disclosure policy that would mock and deride the Energizer bunny.